CJ Perry: Early matches (2016–2017)

-Various alliances and departure (2018–2021)
+Various alliances (2018–2021)

-Throughout late July 2018, she was booked with Rusev and Aiden English against Andrade "Cien" Almas and Zelina Vega.
+Throughout late July 2018, Lana was booked with Rusev and Aiden English against Andrade "Cien" Almas and Zelina Vega.
 At SummerSlam, Lana and Rusev faced Vega and Almas in a match which they lost.
 Lana competed in the WrestleMania Women's Battle Royal at WrestleMania 35, where she was eliminated by Sarah Logan.

-On the September 30, 2019, edition of Raw, Lana started a romantic storyline where she started a relationship with Bobby Lashley, kissing him in front of Rusev.
+On the September 30, 2019, episode of Raw, Lana started a romantic storyline where she started a relationship with Bobby Lashley, kissing him in front of Rusev.
 However, the storyline was dropped after Rusev was legitimately released from his WWE contract.
 Lana then began a feud with MVP, after he tried to gain Lashley as an ally.
 After Backlash, where Lashley was unsuccessful in capturing the WWE Championship due to an altercation between MVP and Lana at ringside, Lashley chose to stay with MVP instead of Lana.
 Since September, Lana worked with Nia Jax, where Jax performed a Samoan drop on Lana through the commentator's table.
 That would become a recurring theme, as Jax would Samoan drop Lana through the table on a weekly basis during Raw.
 On November 22, at Survivor Series, Lana participated in a traditional Survivor Series elimination match as part of team Raw.
 During the match, Lana was told by her teammates to stand on the ring steps and not tag in again.
 At the end of the match, Jax and Bianca Belair from team SmackDown were counted out, leaving Lana the sole survivor thus winning the match for team Raw.

-On the next night on Raw, Lana challenged Asuka again for the Raw Women's Championship, but lost by disqualification because Asuka was attacked by the Women's Tag Team Champions Nia Jax and Shayna Baszler.
-On the December 14, 2020, episode of RAW, Jax and Baszler injured Lana's leg.
+On the next night on Raw, Lana challenged Asuka again for the Raw Women's Championship but lost by disqualification because Asuka was attacked by the Women's Tag Team Champions Nia Jax and Shayna Baszler.
+On the December 14, 2020, episode of RAW, Jax, and Baszler injured Lana's leg.
 She returned on January 31, 2021, at the Royal Rumble as the 26th entrant.
 On the March 8, 2021, episode of Raw, Lana and Naomi challenged Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship but they were unsuccessful.
 They competed in the Tag Team Turmoil match at WrestleMania 37 to determine the no. 1 contenders for the WWE Women's Tag Team Championship, but they were eliminated by Billie Kay and Carmella.
 On the May 3, 2021, episode of Raw, Lana and Naomi challenged Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship again but they were unsuccessful.
 On the May 31, 2021, episode of Raw, Lana and Naomi were defeated by Dana Brooke and Mandy Rose.
-This was Lana's last match in WWE.
+This was Lana's final match in WWE.

 On June 2, 2021, Lana was released by WWE.